-In the past, such poets as Terrance Hayes, Dana Levin, Mary Ruefle, David St. John, Arthur Sze, Brigit Pegeen Kelly, Jean Valentine, and Carl Phillips have served as visiting poets.
+In the past, such poets as Terrance Hayes, Dana Levin, Mary Ruefle, David St. John, Arthur Sze, Brigit Pegeen Kelly, Jean Valentine, Carl Phillips, Chase Twichell, and Mary Szybist have served as visiting poets.
 Numerous readings provide the participants with the opportunity to hear and be heard by their peers.
 Applicants compete for ten places in the Seminar, all of which come with fellowships.
 Fellowships include tuition, housing in campus apartments, and meals.
 Accepted students are responsible only for their travel to Bucknell and a modest library deposit.
 A limited number of travel scholarships are available.

 Deirdre O'Connor, Associate Director

 Deirdre O'Connor's book, Before the Blue Hour, was the winner of the Cleveland State Poetry Prize for 2001.
 Her work has appeared or is forthcoming in Crazyhorse, The American Journal of Nursing, Frontiers: A Journal of Women's Studies, Poetry and other journals.
 A native of Pittsburgh, O'Connor holds an MFA from the Pennsylvania State University.
 She directs Bucknell's Writing Center.

 Chet'la Sebree, Seminar Associate